Robert Stanford Tuck: Fighter sweeps

-In January 1941, Tuck was awarded the Distinguished Service Order (DSO) and the citation published in the London Gazette reads:
+In January 1941, Tuck was awarded the Distinguished Service Order (DSO) and the citation published in the London Gazette read:

 In March 1941, Tuck was awarded a second Bar to his DFC, the citation published in the London Gazette reading:

 In June 1941, Tuck survived being shot down over the English Channel, being rescued by a Gravesend coal barge.
 Tuck claimed a total of seven destroyed, four probables and two damaged on the Hawker Hurricane.

 Tuck had an extraordinary piece of ill-fortune when he intercepted a German bomber heading towards Cardiff.
 He fired at extreme range in poor light, causing it to jettison its bombs in open countryside instead of on the city.
 The last of its stick of bombs caught one corner of an army training camp and killed one soldier.
 The soldier was the husband of Tuck's sister.

 Having already been the subject of one of Cuthbert Orde's iconic charcoal drawing portraits in September 1940, Tuck sat for a second picture by Orde – this time a full colour oil painting – in 1941.

-In July, 1941, Tuck was promoted to acting wing commander and appointed wing leader at RAF Duxford where he led fighter sweeps into northern France.
+In July 1941, Tuck was promoted to acting wing commander and appointed wing leader at RAF Duxford, where he led fighter sweeps into northern France.
 After a brief trip to America with Adolph Malan and Harry Broadhurst to evaluate lend-lease aircraft and train American pilots, he returned to a posting at RAF Biggin Hill as wing leader, from where he flew his last missions.